 One reason breast milk is so powerful is that it carries antibodies that help babies fight off disease.
 Antibodies (for those of us who did not ace high school biology) are an important part of the human body's immune response system.
 When a virus, bacteria or other threat attacks the body, our blood cells produce antibodies to fight the infection.
 These antibodies also promote immunity to that virus in the short term.

-Her theory is that breastfeeding women in New York City, the pandemic's current global epicenter, might have developed antibodies in response to the virus, which their breast milk is now passing on to their children.
+Powell's theory is that breastfeeding women in New York City, the pandemic's current global epicenter, might have developed antibodies in response to the virus, which their breast milk is now passing on to their children.
 Whether a woman has tested positive for the disease or not, if she's been exposed and is currently healthy, that means her body might have already swung into action creating antibodies.
 Those antibodies might then be passed into breast milk to help protect her infant against the disease.

 "If we find that there's really potent antibodies in the milk, can those be used therapeutically in a way that Mt.
 Sinai and other hospitals are now using convalescent plasma—to treat those who are really ill?"
 Powell asked.